About Iboga

 What you will not find here is a pathology label, a symptom checklist, or a treatment plan that treats you as less than whole.
 What you will find is a team that believes in you completely — and a medicine and traditional container that will show you why that belief is justified.

-To that end, Root Healing employs state-of-the-art cardiac monitoring equipment, rigorous pre-screening protocols, and other supportive supplemental tools.
-Our core team — not outsourced to just the medical staff — is present with every participant throughout the entire process.
+To that end, Root Healing employs state-of-the-art cardiac monitoring equipment, rigorous pre-screening protocols, and everything in line with current best practices.
+Our core team — not outsourced to the medical staff — is present with every participant throughout the entire process.

 Customer testimonials